joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (*,*,5,5.7)
 ```

-# CUBE Over Multiple Dimensions
+# CUBEing Over Multiple Dimensions

 What is really great about `CUBE` is
 the ability to cube over multiple dimensions.
+It isn't much harder using `CUBE`
+to compute
-If we wanted all possible aggregations
+all possible aggregations
-of country, gender, and sport, we could
+of country, gender, and sport:
-cube over the three dimensions:

 ```
 cubed = CUBE people BY CUBE(country,gender,sport);